Arabs: A 3,000-Year History of Peoples, Tribes and Empires: Critical

-Reviewing it for The Irish Times, Richard Pine said the book was "sad" and called it a "paradoxical study".
+Reviewing it for The Irish Times, literary critic Richard Pine said the book was "sad" and called it a "paradoxical study".
 He was critical of Mackintosh-Smith's criticism of Israel, which he characterized as unbalanced.
 He also criticized the book for being narrow, citing its omission of wider context, inadequate coverage of the Copts, and its lack of any mention of some important works on Arabic history and literature.
 He was also critical of the way endnotes were organized, describing them as "so impenetrable as to disaffect the enquiring reader".

 Lawrence Rosen reviewed the book for The Marginalia Review of Books.
 He contrasted Bernard Lewis's study which had asked What Went Wrong? with that of Mackintosh-Smith which presented disunity as a pattern that repeats itself throughout Arab history.
 Rosen questioned the author's focus on language and Arab unity, saying it "never quite connects all the dots".
 He was critical of the little attention given to the role of trade and Islamic law, noting their importance to understand the full picture.
 Rosen characterized the author's interest in language as being closer to that of a lexicographer rather than a sociolinguist, citing his frequent use of peculiar words compared to the rarity of showing the "actual use of Arabic in social and political life".
 Rosen added:

 The author's analysis of specific moments in Arab history may exercise specialists for years to come, but general readers perusing today's news from the region may still resonate to the author's characterization of a distinctively Arab ethos.